It’s a good time to be in the search engine optimization (SEO) industry.

 Whether you’re just starting a conversation with a prospect or you’re in the final stages of closing the deal, it’s important to follow up consistently.
 Too many salespeople abandon potential deals prematurely; as much as 80 percent of prospects will say “no” or ignore a message up to four times before eventually saying “yes.”

-The past few sections have focused on attracting new clients, but it’s even more important to retain your clients.
+The past few sections have focused on attracting new SEO clients, but it’s even more important to retain your clients.
 Client retention is less expensive than client acquisition, and more valuable, since you’ll keep generating revenue each month, plus increase your chances of getting more referrals.

 In my experience, SEO agency client retention is best considered in three main areas: communication, reporting, and results.